 Dino is, in short, absolute scum.
 He’s a mafia boss, a powerful influencer, and a child molester, who sees little boys as if they were nothing but toys meant for his own pleasure.
 Ash himself was nothing but a child sex slave, until his incredible smarts and resilience, among other qualities, became impossible to ignore.
 When Dino sees his potential, he “promotes” him and starts to train him as the heir of his criminal empire.
 Through each passing arcs, different antagonist come and go, but everything comes back to this scumbag.
 Dino’s intelligence, resources and sickening obsession with Ash –he either wants to own or destroy him– makes him a truly threatening, detestable antagonist.

 Sexual assault never truly banishes from the story –or Ash’s life.
 It’s not exactly easy to talk about the way it’s used (I’m still unsure about how to feel about some parts) without dropping big spoilers.
 I can say this much though: Banana Fish always makes the effort to frame the abuse as the horrible, scarring, traumatic events they are.
 We never see it when it happens, but the times you can tell something happened, it’s always disturbing and chilling.
-(If depictions of sexual assault are triggering for you, I would advice to completely stay away from the series.
+(If depictions of sexual assault are uncomfortable or triggering for you, I would advice to completely stay away from the series.
 It happens too many times.)